burcia1711/computer-vision-games/README.md

 # Computer Vision Games with Pygame

 Welcome to my learning repository!

-This repo is for building simple computer vision-based games using **Pygame**.
+This repo is for building simple computer vision-based games using **Pygame**, gradually moving towards **OpenCV**-powered interactions.

 Each folder demonstrates different features, mechanics, and interactions commonly used in game development and vision-driven applications.

 ## 📂 Project Structure